Myndex/apca-introduction/analysis.md

 And we can set that aside, as we have the seminal research of Lovie-Kitchin et alia to guide us on critical thresholds for size and contrast—seminal research that was ignored in WCAG 2,** despite being available for over a decade when WCAG 2 contrast was being developed.**

+.

 > _Interestingly, a lower spatial frequency is not always easier to read though.
 [Studies have shown] that the optimal spatial frequency is at about 5-7 cycles per degree.
 Below that, features get slightly harder to detect.
 (Perhaps that is the reasons for the "you don't see the forest among the trees" phenomenon.)_

 You are conflating different bits of data, including non-relevant aspects of the CS curve.
 Again see Legge et alia.
 Moreover, getting cites from Wikipedia, without checking the actually literature, is bad practice.
 Your statement here is incorrect.
 Peak sensitivity is spatial frequencies of 2-5 cpd, and sensitivity falls off very rapidly above that.
 20/20 vision needs letters to be about 18-30&nbsp;cpd for minimum recognition.
 Legge et alia show that the range of 0.2° and 2.0° of visual angle is the best readability.
-All this is academic.
+All of this is academic.

 The CS curve is created using sinusoidal gratings.
 However, text has a "sharp edge" therefore large bold text is a combination of _both_ low and high spatial frequencies (see signal theory and square waves).